-I couldn’t think straight anymore.
-I rambled on for a while longer, but finally, the officer on the phone told me that someone was on their way to me.
+I could think straight anymore and just rambled on Finally, the officer cut me off and told me someone was on the way to speak to me.

-The police car arrived soon after.
-They told me what had happened last night.
+The police car arrived soon after and they told me what had happened last night.

 Someone had broken into the house of Maria’s parents.
-The old couple was dead.
-They had been beaten to a bloody pulp in the middle of the hallway that led to the guestroom.
+The old couple was dead, beaten to a bloody pulp in the middle of the hallway that led to the guestroom.
 In there, they found Maria, alone.
 She was sitting on the ground in the middle of the room.
 She didn’t look up or respond to anyone.
-The two boys, my two sons Daniel and Jan, were missing.
+The two boys, my two sons, Daniel and John, were missing.
 The room, as well as Maria, was covered in blood.
-The police told me they had found a note written in blood.
+All they’d found, was a crudely written note next to her.

 “A share of all the fruit of thy land belongs to me.”

-I fell to the ground screaming up in despair as the true meaning of the contract revealed itself to me.
-What had I done!?
+I fell to the ground screaming in despair as the true meaning of the contract revealed itself to me.
+Oh god, what had I done.

-After all the crops I had grown on the land and all the animals born here, there was only one thing left that had been produced here: my two sons, my offspring.
+After all the crops I’d grown on the land, after all the animals that were born here, there was only one thing left that had been produced on this farm: my town sons.

-After the thing had taken everything else, it went there to seal the contract.
-It took the last thing I’d promised.
+After the creature had taken everything else, it came for them to seal the contract.
+It took every last thing I’d promised it.

-That’s why it had ignored the old bunny, as well as Maria.
-They hadn’t been born on this land, so they didn’t matter to the thing.
+That’s why it had ignored the old bunny as well as Maria.
+They hadn’t been born on this land, they weren’t a part of the contract.

-I went to visit Maria.
-The doctors told me she was wholly catatonic and unresponsive.
-She was physically unharmed, but mentally she appeared to be an empty shell.
+A few days later, I went to visit Maria.
+The doctors told me, she was wholly catatonic and unresponsive.
+She was physically unharmed, but mentally, she was nothing but an empty shell.

-It took four members of staff to get her off me.
+It took four staff members to get her off me.
 By that point, a multitude of bloody scratch marks covered my arms and face.
-The doctors told me she’d need time.
-I wasn’t sure about this.
-I was the reason our sons were gone.
-I was the one who had destroyed our life.
+The doctors told me she needed time, but I knew better.
+I was the reason our sons were gone, and I was the one who’d destroyed her life.

-I returned many times, but it was always the same.
-Her eyes showed nothing but unrestrained hatred for me, and me alone.
+During that time, I visited Maria many times, but it was always the same.
+All I saw in her eyes was nothing but unrestrained hatred for me, and me alone.

-I am still sitting here in this old farmhouse.
-I didn’t plow or sow anything.
-No, after that thing took my sons, I destroyed the damned shrine.
+And now, I’m still here, in this old farmhouse.
+I didn’t plow or sow anything came spring.
+No, after that thing took my sons, I destroyed that damned shrine.
 Then I sold everything on the farm.
 All the tools and all the equipment.

 At first, I didn’t know what to do with myself, with the pain.

-I hoped the thing would come to take me as well.
-To end it all.
-Many nights I screamed out into the night for it to finally do it.
+For the longest time, I hoped the thing would come and take me as well, to end it all.
+However much I screamed out in to the night, it never did.

-But I knew that this wasn’t part of the deal, of the trick.
-It came and granted my wish and I had been ignorant about the price.
+But deep inside, I knew that hadn’t been part of the deal.
+The deal or… the trick.
+It came and granted my wish and I’d been ignorant about the price.
 No, it would not come and take me.
-It made sure I suffered for my ignorance.
+I had to pay the price for my ignorance and stupidity.

 The only thing that helped was the bottle.
-Father’s rum had lulled me to sleep back then and other bottles did so now.
-For months I was content to just drown myself in alcohol until my body would give up.
+Father’s brandy had lulled me to sleep back then and other bottles did now.
+For months, I was content to just drown myself in alcohol until my body would give out.

-Now that Maria is gone though, I can’t go on anymore.
-In the few sober hours between waking up and starting to drink again, I wrote this all down.
-Now that I am done with it, I am going to burn this whole damned place to the ground, including myself.
+Over the past week, in what few sober hours I had, I wrote this all down.
+Now that I’m done with it, I’m going to burn this entire place to the ground, myself included.

 Take this story as a warning.

-There are things out there, much older and many times smarter than men.
+There are things out there, much older and many times smarter than man.
 And now I know, they are only out to trick us.